htdat/woo-viet/readme.txt

 = 1.1 =
 * Replace all “WooCommerce for Vietnam” to “Woo Viet”
-* Replace all “woocomerce-fo-vietnam” to “woo-viet”
+* Replace all “woocomerce-for-vietnam” to “woo-viet”
 * Re-upload to WordPress.org

 = 1.0 =